-Now that it’s the second week of the New Year, you’ve no doubt forgotten about your resolutions, you’re back at work and tirelessly thinking of ways to grow your performance marketing program in the New Year.
+New year, new resolutions (or maybe not), and you’re back at work and tirelessly thinking of ways to grow your performance marketing program.
 Well, you’re not alone.

-I’ve put together a list of 5 Ways to Optimize Your Performance Marketing Program in 2014.
-It doesn’t matter if you’re thinking of setting up an affiliate program, recently launched one or have a legacy program in place – these tips will help improve your return on investment and justify starting a program or take an existing one to the next level.
+It doesn’t matter if you’re thinking of getting started with a new affiliate program, looking for tips on managing one, or have moved on to find super affiliates – these tips will help improve your return on investment and justify starting a program or taking an existing one to the next level.

 Publishers are the fuel which drives your performance marketing program.
 It’s critical that you continue to promote your program and sign up new publishers.
 Adding new publishers to your program will help expand your brand’s reach, attract new customers, drive incremental traffic and boost revenues.